-RICHMOND, Va., February 16, 2022--(BUSINESS WIRE)--While the national annual median cost of long-term care services increased across the board this year, costs in Florida for nursing home care actually stayed flat or decreased since 2020, while prices for other long-term care services were generally in line with national trends.
+RICHMOND, Va., February 16, 2022--(BUSINESS WIRE)--As the national annual median cost of long-term care services increased across the board this year, costs for most care services in California reflected national trends while increases in the costs for nursing home care surpassed national trends.
 Nationally, labor market shifts drove increased wages and COVID-19 intensified providers’ existing challenges to meet the increasing demand for long-term care services, according to Genworth’s 2021 Cost of Care Survey.

 National 2021 data shows a continuation of the upward trajectory in long-term care costs, though this year presented unique challenges as patients and providers adjusted to broader economic shifts and the effects of COVID-19.
 This year’s Cost of Care Survey shows national annual median costs increased across all provider types and increased more substantially for certain settings – assisted living facilities (4.65%), home health aides (12.5%), homemaker services (10.64%), and skilled nursing facilities (1.96% for a semi-private room and 2.41% for a private room).

 While labor costs are likely to remain a significant driver of future cost increases, providers indicated that elevated costs associated with PPE and other COVID-19 protocols such as testing, vaccination status tracking, and quarantining are likely to subside as we make continued progress on reducing COVID-19 case numbers.

 The chart below shows how the cost of care in California compares with national trends and the previous year.
 To see how costs have risen over a 5- or 10-year period, see the trend charts on www.genworth.com/costofcare.

 Annual Median Cost of Long-Term Care Support Services for California

 2021 Annual Cost

 Assisted Living Facilities1